 Belgard Blocks – concrete wall blocks are strong, durable, and easy to install.

-Alan Block – also know as Junior Block has products for many different applications including retaining walls, privacy fencing, and two-sided patio seating walls with plenty of capping options; great for DIY because they are simple to stack.
+Alan Block – also known as Junior Block has products for many different applications including retaining walls, privacy fencing, and two-sided patio seating walls with plenty of capping options; great for DIY because they are simple to stack.

 Redi-Rock Limestone Block – these limestone blocks have a natural limestone split texture of quarried stone; good for building retaining walls, fences, garden walls, and even sculptures; easy to cut and simple to install.

-Flagstone block – This type of concrete block has the appearance of natural flagstone due to its appropriate moderate shade variation; ideal for garden walls, landscape edging (driveways, pathways, flower beds, etc.), raised flower beds; easily creates curved walls and retaining walls with steps.
+Flagstone block – This type of concrete block has the appearance of natural flagstone due to its appropriate moderate shade variation; ideal for garden walls, landscape edging (driveways, pathways, flower beds, etc.), and raised flower beds; easily creates curved walls and retaining walls with steps.

 Versawall – has a remarkable interlocking system that makes these concrete blocks straightforward to stack; mimics natural stone and rock.

 VERSA-LOK – products for building concrete block retaining walls similar to Versawall blocks; available in the US.

 Duostone – lightweight and manageable size make them easy to move; they have a smooth face and a rock face for contrast giving the blocks an understated style; manufactured with the back narrower than the front, allowing them to be placed either convex or concave to create circular, curved or serpentine retaining walls; lip at the back of the block makes for easy stacking and installation.